gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

 This guide contains best-practices for avoiding conflicts between CE and EE.

-## Context
+## Daily CE Upstream merge

-Usually, GitLab Community Edition is merged into the Enterprise Edition once a week.
-During these merges, it's very common to get conflicts when some changes in CE do not apply cleanly to EE.
+GitLab Community Edition is merged daily into the Enterprise Edition (look for the [`CE Upstream` merge requests]).
+The daily merge is currently done manually by four individuals.

+**If a developer pings you in a `CE Upstream` merge request for help with resolving conflicts, please help them because it means that you didn't do your job to reduce the conflicts nor to ease their resolution in the first place!**

-There are a few things that can help you as a developer to:
+To avoid the conflicts beforehand when working on CE, there are a few tools and techniques that can help you:

-- know when your merge request to CE will conflict when merged to EE
-- avoid such conflicts in the first place
-- ease future conflict resolutions if conflict is inevitable
+- know what are the usual types of conflicts and how to prevent them
+- the CI `rake ee_compat_check` job tells you if you need to open an EE-version of your CE merge request

+[`CE Upstream` merge requests]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests?label_name%5B%5D=CE+upstream

-## Check the `rake ee_compat_check` in your merge requests
+## Check the status of the CI `rake ee_compat_check` job

 For each commit (except on `master`), the `rake ee_compat_check` CI job tries to detect if the current branch's changes will conflict during the CE->EE merge.